renehorstmann/Modern-C-Guide/README.md

 # Modern-C-Guide
 A Style Guide for modern C programming

-In this repository I'll show you my recommendations for good coding style in the C programming language.
+In this repository I'll show you my recommendations for a good coding style in the C programming language.

 IN ACTIVE WORK!